 Customers: the second necessary condition is satisfying customers now and in the future.
 If a company’s customers are not satisfied, then a company will not make a profit now or in the future.
 Without sustainable profits, a company cannot pay its employees nor will it be able to foster an environment in which employees can lead satisfied lives.

 Note that a company needs to satisfy customers both now as well as in the future, which makes this necessary condition difficult to achieve.
 The decisions, investments, and actions of a company to satisfy customers here and now may differ drastically from the decisions, investments, and actions to potentially satisfy customers in the future.
 Companies are constrained by their financial capital and human capital.
 At the risk of oversimplifying, if a company is focused exclusively on the here and now, it may forego investment in developing products and services to compete effectively in the future, potentially sacrificing its sustainability.
 And if a company focuses too much on developing products and services in the future, then it may lose sight of serving customers today, sacrificing customer relationships in the short-term.

-This blog series seeks to provide practical guidance on creating value and contributing to the goal of profits today and in the future.
+The goal of a for-profit company should be to make a profit now and in the future.
 However, recognize that the other three necessary conditions are just that.
 In fact, companies with staying power can and do focus on achieving the goal and satisfying the other three necessary conditions.
 Certainly, gains can be gotten at the expense of these other three conditions, but rest assured they will be short-lived